remotivelabs/remotivelabs-samples/python/subscribe/README.md

     python subscribe.py --url http://192.168.4.1:50051 --namespace ecu_A --signal TestFr06_Child02

-The script can take multiple `--signal` arguments for subscribing to several signals:

-    python subscribe.py --url http://192.168.4.1:50051 --namespace ecu_A --signal TestFr06_Child02 --signal TestFr06_Child03

-Always put the argument `--namespace` before `--signal`.
-This in necesarry because it's possible to read signals from multiple namespaces at once.
-This is archived by specifying several namespaces.
-Signals will be selected from the last given namespace.
-As an example:

-    python subscribe.py --namespace ecu_A --signal TestFr06_Child02 --namespace ecu_B --signal TestFr06_Child02
+To subscribe to multiple namespaces and/or signals append after `--namespace` or `--signal` as below, mapping of namespace to signal is done automatically.

-This will subscribe to the signal `TestFr06_Child02` from the namespace `ecu_A` and the signal `TestFr06_Child02` from namespace `ecu_B`.
+This will subscribe to the signal `TestFr06_Child02` from the namespace `ecu_A` and the signal `TestFr06_Child04` from namespace `ecu_B`.

+    python subscribe.py --url http://192.168.4.1:50051 --namespace ecu_A ecu_B --signal TestFr06_Child02 TestFr06_Child04

+If corresponding namespace and signal does not exist on the broker an error message will be shown.

+    python subscribe.py --url http://192.168.4.1:50051 --namespace ecu_A --signal NonExistingSignal

+    One or more signals you subscribed to does not exist , {'NonExistingSignal'}